 Apple Cider Brined Pork Chops (Paleo, Whole30)

-Succulent, tender grilled pork chops with a delicately sweet note that is only enhance by the aromatic fall spices and sultry smokiness.
+Succulent, tender grilled apple cider brined pork chops with a delicately sweet note that is only enhanced by the aromatic fall spices and sultry smokiness.
 Every bite is a burst of juicy flavor that can only be accomplished with this sweet and earthy brine.
 This Paleo and Whole30 friendly recipe is sure to satisfy that craving for the perfect pork chop and goes great with homemade applesauce!

 If you’re like me, busy with work and keeping up with an active family, it can be easy to fall into dinner patterns of eating the same dishes on repeat, I know I am so guilty of this!
 Insert this brine recipe: an easy way and tasty way to enhance the flavors of your pork chops.
 Taking a little time to brine these babies before hitting the grill makes all the difference between a mouthwatering bite and one that is dry and tough.
 Trust me, you will forever want to brine your pork chops after having these!